Top 5 things most people want from their jobs

 There are five things most people want from their jobs.
 Those basic things are purpose, respect, education, recognition, and trust.

-When companies start with the basics of what people want from their jobs, they can attract top talent.
-They can also keep them engaged.
+When companies focus on the basics of job satisfaction, they attract top talent.
+This helps them keep employees engaged.

 If you are an employer, start by understanding these basics of what employees want.
-This is the most effective way to attract top talent.
-It is also the best method for retaining top talent.
+This is the most effective way to attract and keep top talent.

-If you are an employee, ensure that these basic requirements are met when you work to achieve a successful career.
+If you are an employee, make sure these basic requirements are met as you work toward a successful career.

 Join my email newsletter for a free eBook and more helpful insights.